 The common types of chartreuse color.

-An overview of the color vermilion with a palette and list of color associations.
+An overview of the color vermilion with a palette.

 An overview of the color ultramarine with a palette.